Charles F. McMillan: Personal life and death

+McMillan died in Los Alamos, New Mexico, on September 6, 2024, at the age of 69, as a result of injuries sustained in a traffic collision.

 Events

-Dr. Charles F. McMillan presented a lecture on: "The Timeline of Technology", offering examples of how innovations in the 20th century are used in this century to solve national and global security, energy and environmental issues, on October 1, 2014, at Howard H. Baker, Jr. Center for Public Policy.
+Charles F. McMillan presented a lecture on "The Timeline of Technology", offering examples of how innovations in the 20th century are used in this century to solve national and global security, energy and environmental issues, on October 1, 2014, at Howard H. Baker, Jr. Center for Public Policy.
 He stressed the importance of Los Alamos to national security, and reflected on the last Divider nuclear test, on September 23, 1992, in Operation Julin.